francois-smith/Gendac-Proficiency-Assessment/README.md

 ## About The Project

-The application is set up using a react typescript with the styling done with bootstrap and Sass.
-The application allows an easy to use interface to communicate with an API to perform CRUD operations.
+The application is set up using React Typescript with the styling done in bootstrap and Sass.
+The application provides an easy to use interface to communicate with an API to perform CRUD operations.

 ## Built With